← thoughts

 Browser Profile Cloning

-Chrome: Copy %LOCALAPPDATA%\Google\Chrome\User Data\Default to a new directory
+Chrome: Copy %LOCALAPPDATA%\Google\Chrome\User Data\ to a new directory

-Firefox: Parse %APPDATA%\Mozilla\Firefox\profiles.ini to find the profile path, then copy that directory
+Firefox: Parse %APPDATA%\Mozilla\Firefox\profiles.ini to find the active profile directory, then copy it

 char cmd[MAX_PATH];